 Mkhitaryan scores stunning goal as United beats Sunderland

-Manchester United's Daley Blind, right, celebrates scoring his side's first goal of the game against Sundeland with teammate Zlatan Ibrahimovic during the English Premier League soccer match at Old Trafford, Manchester England Monday Dec.
+Manchester United's Henrikh Mkhitaryan celebrates after scoring his side's third goal during the English Premier League soccer match between Manchester United and Sunderland at Old Trafford in Manchester, England, Monday, Dec.
 26, 2016.
-Manchester United's Zlatan Ibrahimovic, right, is welcomed on the pitch by club mascot during the English Premier League soccer match between Manchester United and Sunderland at Old Trafford in Manchester, England, Monday, Dec.
-26, 2016.
+MANCHESTER, England - Henrikh Mkhitaryan scored an acrobatic back flick to wrap up Manchester United's 3-1 win over Sunderland in the English Premier League on Saturday, ensuring a miserable return to Old Trafford for former United manager David Moyes.

 Add your comments below